Ras Disha

 What makes the pinnacles at Ras Clisha worth exploring?

 Several coral pinnacles rise from the sandy bay floor at 10-12 metres.
-The largest features a swim-through tunnel at around 5 metres packed with glassfish — a shimmering curtain you push through gently.
+The largest features a swim-through tunnel at around 5 metres packed with glassfish.
 Inside and around the pinnacles, expect cuttlefish, pipefish, and lionfish patrolling the entrances.
-Most divers find the pinnacles far more rewarding than the main fringing reef.
+The pinnacles hold more encounters than the fringing reef itself.

 How deep is Ras Clisha?

 The bay ranges from 5 to 20 metres.
-The pinnacles and tunnel sit at 5-12 metres, perfect for long dives on a single tank.
-The main reef slopes to about 15-20 metres, and some reviewer-logged dives have reached 27-32 metres on deeper wall sections outside the bay.
+The pinnacles and tunnel sit at 5-12 metres, ideal for long single-tank dives.
+The main reef slopes to 15-20 metres, and wall sections outside the bay can reach 27-32 metres.

 Is Ras Clisha good for beginner divers?